markSmurphy/distributed-dig/README.md

 ]
 ```

+You can find a list of public DNS servers [here](https://public-dns.info/) and tailor the configured list for your own requirements.

 ## Debugging

 `distributed-dig` uses the npm package [debug](https://www.npmjs.com/package/debug "www.npmjs.com").
 If you set the environment variable `debug` to `ddig` you'll see full debug output.